catiau/catiau/README.md

  <h2>Hello there!
 I'm Cauan Teixeira</h2>

  <p>
   <em> I'm working at Grupo Tecnoagil.
+(Oct 2021 - Currently)
  </p>

   <p>
-  Information Systems student at <a href="https://portal.ifba.edu.br/conquista">IFBA</a> - Currently in the 3° period.
+  Information Systems student at <a href="https://portal.ifba.edu.br/conquista">IFBA</a> - Currently in the 3° period ( Prevision of conclusion - 2024)
   </p>

   <p>
     Volunteer in the maintenance and creation of the campus site at <a href="https://portal.ifba.edu.br/conquista">IFBA</a>.
-(Oct 2021 - Currently)
+(Nov 2021 - Currently)
   </p>

  <br>